kami-lel/CMPM-121-Phaser-Valley/README.md

 ### Reflection

-Now our game are support three different written languages.
+Now our game supports three different written languages.
 Players can switch the language setting on the start screen.
 For making the game work on mobile, we don't have much idea about that, and I don't think we still have enough time to get it done.

 ## Devlog Entry F.2 - 12/8/2024